celineguler/myblog/_posts/2023-05-20-Church-of-Satan.markdown

 > *"Hate your enemies with a whole heart, and if a man smite you on one cheek, smash him on the other!"*

 <br>
 I must mention that Hedonism is an infuential section of the Satanic Bible.
-The artwork of three pig-heads feasting might be an efficient way to depict Hedonism.
+The artwork of three pig-heads feasting might be an efficient way to depict Hedonism [image][image].
 Lavey shares tons of quotes in the book to encourages individuals to enjoy and savor their desires and pleasures rather than denying them in the name of asceticism or self-denial.
 Asceticism just makes no sense brother.
 <br>